redpanda-data/connect/website/docs/components/outputs/redis_hash.md

 ### `key`

-`string` The key for each message, function interpolations should be used to create a unique key per message.
+The key for each message, function interpolations should be used to create a unique key per message.
 This field supports [interpolation functions](/docs/configuration/interpolation#functions).

+Type: `string`
+Default: `""`

 ```yaml
 # Examples